xpocketmc/XPocketMP-server/README.md

 **It is poorly suited to hosting vanilla survival servers.**
 It doesn't have many features from the vanilla game, such as vanilla world generation, redstone, mob AI, and various other things.

-If you just want to play **vanilla survival multiplayer**, consider using the [official Minecraft: Bedrock server software](https://minecraft.net/download/server/bedrock) instead of PocketMine-MP.
+If you just want to play **vanilla survival multiplayer**, consider using the [official Minecraft: Bedrock server software](https://minecraft.net/download/server/bedrock) instead of xpocketmp-MP.

 If that's not an option for you, you may be able to add some of XPocketMP's missing features using plugins from [Poggit](https://poggit.pmmp.io/plugins), or write plugins to implement them yourself.